 Some might agree that it is easier for larger companies to attract new customers due to their strong branding, and they won’t be wrong.
 But what should small and medium enterprises do?

-Think about it, what informed your decision with the last purchase you made – either for personal or business use?
-Was it the quality, the people behind it, attractive packaging, or their messaging which seems to understand your feeling?
+What informed your decision with the last purchase you made – either for personal or business use?
+Was it the quality, the people behind it, attractive packaging, or their messaging which seemed to understand your feeling?

 The point here is, attracting new customers doesn’t happen overnight and with a single solution.
-However, the first thing is to ensure that you offer quality products and services.
-No matter what you say to prospects, what will make them buy and return later will be because your offering is quality.
+However, the first thing is ensuring you offer quality products and services.
+No matter what you say to prospects, what will make them buy and return later will be that your offering is quality.

 Next, your messaging has to be top-notch.
 What is your unique mechanism?
 Let it show forth in your marketing in the language of the market.

-Before we leave this point, it makes perfect sense to mention the importance of cultivating good people skills.
+Before we leave this point, mentioning the importance of cultivating good people skills makes perfect sense.
 To attract new customers, you need to be able to relate to a broad mix of customers.

 5. Coping with Market Competition

 Competitors help keep you on your toes.
-And while we have advised that you shouldn’t place much focus on your competitors, you have to take note of your competitors if you intend to remain in the market.
+And while we have advised that you shouldn’t focus much on your competitors, you have to take note of your competitors if you intend to remain in the market.

-You should know what new marketing strategies they are executing and services or products they are pushing to the market.
-This is not to replicate them, rather understand what your prospects are being exposed to.
+You should know what new marketing strategies they are executing and what services or products they are pushing to the market.
+This is not to replicate them; rather, understand what your prospects are being exposed to.